knpuniversity/phpunit/knpu/test-assert-code.md

 In other words, `$this->assertGreatherThan(12, $dinosuar->getLength())`.

 You can also add an optional message as the last argument to *any* assert function.
-This will display when the test fails... which can sometimes making debugging easier.
+This will display when the test fails... which can sometimes make debugging easier.

 Ok, try the test!